fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 The exercises are submitted **One part at a time**.
 When you have submitted the exercises for a part, you can no longer submit any missed exercises for that part.

-Note, that this part has more exercises than the ones below, so <i>do not submit</i> before you have done all exercises from this part you want to submit.
+Note that this part has more exercises than the ones before, so <i>do not submit</i> before you have done all exercises from this part you want to submit.

 **WARNING** create-react-app makes the project automatically into a git-repository, if the project is not created inside of an already existing repository.
 You propably **do not** want the project to become a repository, so run the command  _rm -rf .git_ from its root.